benmcdonough20/UnitDiskGraphMaker/README.md

 * Numpy 1.22.4

 ## Acknowledgements
 Thanks to Wyatt Kremer for giving me the inspiration for this GUI with his Desmos tool!
-Also thanks to my hackathon teammates Pranav Parakh, Alex Deters, and Sofia Fausone.
+Also thanks to my other hackathon teammates Pranav Parakh, Alex Deters, and Sofia Fausone.